GoogleCloudPlatform/gke-networking-recipes/services/multi-cluster/ilb/README.md

 2. Deploy the two clusters `gke-1` and `gke-2` as specified in [cluster setup](../../../cluster-setup.md)

-3. Now follow the steps for cluster registration with Hub and enablement of Multi-cluster Services.

-    There are two manifests in this folder:
+3. There are two manifests in this folder:

     - app.yaml is the manifest for the `whereami` Deployment and Service.
     - ilb.yaml is the manifest for delpoying the whereami service with an Internal load balancer.
 NOTE: The ip address specified in ilb.yaml should be in the subnet CIDR range of the GKE cluster.